Skip to Content

 The company looked at European and Australian markets for inspiration and its travel trailers reflect that research.
 Let’s look at each of the three series of overlanding travel trailers from Ember RV.

-Ember RV’s Overland Micro Series combines impressive standard features in two floorplans.
+Ember RV’s E-Series combines impressive standard features in wide range of floorplans.

 A Micro Series travel trailer

-The Micro Series is Ember RV’s smallest, lightest rig, but it’s made to travel well off the beaten path, like all Ember RVs.
+The E-Series includes Ember RV’s smallest, lightest rig, but it’s made to travel well off the beaten path, like all Ember RVs.
 (Photo source: Ember Recreation Vehicles)

 Overland Series